VladZodchey/chancery/README.md

 Contributions are welcome!
 I would really appreciate if someone with application security knowledge (and peaceful intent) reviewed the auth thingamabob I made.

-Please note that this API is still in active pre-release development, things may break, things may change.
+> [!WARNING] Please note that this API is still in active pre-release development, things may break, things may change.
-A ton of essential features are not yet implemented.
+> A ton of essential features are not yet implemented.

 > [!NOTE]
 > You might see GitLab-related config files.
 Do not worry!
 This repo is mirrored from a local GitLab instance.